 - License Suspension: Up to 2 years.

 Your insurance rates will dramatically increase.
-When you are convicted of Stunt Driving or Racing, your insurance company will place you in a “high-risk” category.
+When you are convicted of Stunt Driving or Racing in Ontario, your insurance company will place you in a “high-risk” category.
 And the impact of being “high-risk” will be dramatic insurance rate increases.

 Can you go to jail for speeding?

 For a regular speeding ticket under section 128 of the Highway Traffic Act, the answer is no. You cannot go to jail for speeding.